ZeusWPI/zeus.ugent.be/content/blog/22-23/repurposing_ewaste.md

 image: "https://pics.zeus.gent/FYEEdmo7BRSmoJJfxNukEShhIckXjOqQhmQoHP0Q.jpg"
 ---

 Our mobile Internet Service Provider (ISP) has a bundle where they provide a 4G modem for internet access, and a separate TV set-top box that can be used to watch their TV content or to watch streaming services.
 This device was sent to us as part of the bundle, but at Zeus, we don't really have a use for it: we don't really watch television in our space.
-What we do have a need for however, are low-power computers that can run Linux.
+What we do have a need for, however, are low-power computers that can run Linux.
 In this blog post, we will hack this set-top box to run Linux instead of Android TV.

 The constraints we lay out for this project are that the box must be easily turned back into running the original software again (in theory, we might be asked to give this device back.
 In practice, these devices are written off as soon as they're sent to customers).
 This means that we cannot do any destructive inspection/testing and that we cannot overwrite important parts of the on-device storage.
 We would also like to get the most important hardware of the box working: Ethernet and HDMI.

 Our set-top box has an Ethernet port, a USB port, a barrel jack socket for power and an HDMI socket for video.
 It also has an IR sensor for the remote and several status leds.
 Looking up the label on the back of the set-top box, we [found the website of the original vendor](https://www.askey.com.tw/products-detail/sti6030/).
 It's clear that this is a bit like a white-label product: the ISP buys the boxes from the vendor, adds their own branding/apps and then passes on these boxes to their customers.
 After doing a bit more research, it appeared that nobody had yet tried to put a different operating system on these boxes: we had our work cut out for us.

 After opening up the box, we inspected the printed circuit board (PCB) marked as STI6160-D323-ROHS in the device.
-Unfortunately, most of interesting chips are under an aluminium RF shield, making identification of what chips it uses harder.
-One chip that is visible, is marked as KLM8G1GETF.
+Unfortunately, most of the interesting chips are under an aluminium RF shield, making identification of what chips it uses harder.
+One chip that is visible is marked as KLM8G1GETF.
 This is apparently an eMMC storage chip, made by Samsung.
 Getting the data stored on it would be very nice to get more information about how to proceed.
-We identified two posibilities for doing this:
+We identified two possibilities for doing this:

 - Desoldering the eMMC chip, soldering it on another PCB and reading it out from there.
 I personally have some experience with this from a workshop at the HITB conference, so this seemed possible.
 However, since the eMMC chip has a BGA footprint (ball grid array: the bottom of the chip has very small solder balls that connect it to the PCB) this is very hard to do and has a high chance of failing, which would destroy the device.
 - Soldering wires to the PCB itself, tapping into traces that are used by the chip.
 Only 5 wires would need to be soldered, but identifying where to solder them to proved to be rather hard.
 A technique that is used for this, is overlaying a picture of the pinout of the chip on a photo of the PCB.
 Unfortunately, even with this, we were unable to find the correct PCB traces.